 By Andrew Ellis

 Rolling into Anoka, MN for my next bike adventure, I felt a welcoming charm in this relaxing community with hospitality everywhere that I turned.
 With gear on, I was ready to this pedal this area they call the Halloween Capital of the World.
-The vast trail and bike friendly road network in the Twin Cities Gateway communities was ready for me.
+The vast trail and bike-friendly road network in the Twin Cities Gateway communities were ready for me.
 In Anoka, my headquarters for this trip just north of Minneapolis and at the confluence of where the Rum River flows into Ol’ Man River, along the Mississippi River Trail (MRT).
-To my amazement many of the historic buildings in this river town are gracing the street in and around the downtown area,
+To my amazement, many of the historic buildings in this river town are gracing the street in and around the downtown area,

-Along with the Gateway’s bike friendly attributes, this towns history is another reason why you should visit Anoka.
+Along with the Gateway’s bike-friendly attributes, the history of this town is another reason why you should visit Anoka.
 Options include the annual Anoka Heritage Home & Garden Tour that will let you immerse yourself in the town’s past.
 Or, stop by the local Chamber and ask about the festivities surrounding the week of Halloween.
 But, first, check out all the dining establishments to fuel your body before and after your ride.

-The bike ride to Hans’ Bakery will be a nice wake up for your body, but your taste-buds and sweet tooth will rewarded when you arrive at this local legend of pastries.
-This establishment started as a diner by German immigrants, now step through the door and it’s like you’re sent back to simpler time.
-The menu items are on chalkboard and what they offer is presented brightly lit showcase window in the front.
-The only modern amenity they have is a I-tablet to ring you up.
+The bike ride to Hans’ Bakery will be a nice wake up for your body, but your taste-buds and sweet tooth will be rewarded when you arrive at this local legend of pastries.
+This establishment started as a diner by German immigrants, now step through the door and it’s like you’re sent back to a simpler time.
+The menu items are on the chalkboard and what they offer is presented a brightly lit showcase window in the front.
+The only modern amenity they have is an I-tablet to ring you up.

 They have many specialties.
 One of the most well known is the Texas Donut.
-It’s name speaks for itself and comes in a couple different version.
+Its name speaks for itself and comes in a couple of different versions.
 No political jokes here, but its larger than most peoples’ hands.

 Anoka Heritage Home & Garden Tour